@Deprecated public class GeneralEnvelope extends GeneralEnvelope implements Cloneable

 add, add, castOrCopy, clone, intersect, normalize, setCoordinateReferenceSystem, setEnvelope, setEnvelope, setRange, setToInfinite, setToNaN, simplify, subEnvelope

-contains, contains, equals, getLowerCorner, getMedian, getSpan, getUpperCorner, intersects, toSimpleEnvelopes
+contains, contains, contains, equals, getLowerCorner, getMedian, getSpan, getUpperCorner, intersects, intersects, toSimpleEnvelopes

 public GeneralEnvelope(CoordinateReferenceSystem crs)